Nov 21, 2024

 Evaluation of Advanced Placement (AP) Credit

 Advanced Placement gives students the chance to complete college-level work in high school, and to gain valuable skills and study habits for college.
-Students who earn a minimum qualifying grade of 4 are awarded 3 credits towards the equivalent RMCAD course.
+Students who earn a minimum qualifying grade of 3 are awarded 3 credits towards the equivalent RMCAD course.
 For equivalency information please contact the Office of the Registrar.
-In order to evaluate and award credit, RMCAD requires a copy of the grade report no later than 30 days prior to the start of the term in which the student matriculates.
+To evaluate and award credit, RMCAD requires a copy of the grade report no later than 30 days before the start of the term in which the student matriculates.
 Prospective students should contact The College Board or visit their website at www.collegeboard.org for procedures for requesting AP transcripts.

 Evaluation of College-Level Examination Program (CLEP) Credit